petershin/liferay-learn/docs/commerce/latest/en/payment-management/adding-reasons-for-refunds.md

    **Priority:** 0

    The key field is a unique identifier for the refund reason.
-The name field appears in the *Refund Reason* dropdown.
-The priority decides the order of reasons in the dropdown.
+The name field appears in the *Refund Reason* drop-down.
+The priority decides the order of reasons in the drop-down.

    ![You can add multiple refund reasons.](./adding-reasons-for-refunds/images/01.png)